aedenj/dotvim/README.md

     :PlugInstall

-Since I'm using the coc.nvim plugin and want LSP support run
+Since I'm using the coc.nvim here's a list of typical plugins,

-    :CocInstall coc-json coc-tsserver
+    :CocInstall coc-json coc-tsserver coc-html coc-git coc-sql coc-docker coc-css

 Now that's all done for good measure go ahead a restart vim.